 Have you ever wondered what that green stuff is on the side of your house?
 You know it’s ugly, but is it causing any damage?
 What is it exactly?
 How can you get rid of it?

 Let’s take a closer look at what’s causing this, why it’s bad for your home, and what you can do to get rid of it.

 The Causes: Green Mold, Green Mildew, and Algae

+Many homeowners in northeast Ohio find their home’s exterior prone to green mildew, algae, and mold growth.
 In some ways, this growth is inevitable.
 After a certain amount of exposure, some green growth is to be expected.
 But there’s a difference between algae and mold.
 They look very similar.
 So similar, in fact, that it’s hard to tell the difference between them.

 Mold is a different story.
 Mold grows in areas where there is excess moisture and may result from a leaky gutter or drain pipes, another reason why it is so important to keep your gutters clean and free of debris.